Editor’s Note: The Eli & Elm Wharf Collection Bamboo sheets are no longer available. For more options, check out our list of the best sheets.

 Who Makes Them?

-These bamboo sheets are made by bedding brand Eli & Elm.
+These bamboo sheets are manufactured by bedding brand Eli & Elm.
 The company says its bedding consists of “high thread count, long-staple fibers that ensure maximum comfort, durability, and luxury.”

 In addition to its bamboo sheets, Eli & Elm also makes cotton sheets with Phase Change Material (PCM) as well as two pillows, including one specifically designed for side sleepers.